openhwgroup/core-v-mcu/docs/doc-src/apb_peripheral_interconnect.rst

     - stdout_master: APB master interface for Stdout, Not connected
     - i2cs_master: APB master interface for I2C Slave

-Note: Each of the above master or slave interfaces has its own set of signals, including address, data, control, and ready signals.
+Note: Each of the above master or slave interfaces has its own set of signals, including address, data, control, and ready signals, which are detailed below.

 APB Interface Signals
 ^^^^^^^^^^^^^^^^^^^^^